Honduras: Diving off the Coast of Guanaja

-The southernmost peninsula is now lighted by rusty lanterns and the steady incandescent stream of a full moon on the ocean horizon.
+The southernmost peninsula was now lighted by rusty lanterns and the steady incandescent stream of a full moon on the ocean horizon.

-It’s time for a local favorite, a seafood paella dish prepared by natives at the resort’s Casa Grande club house.
-The restaurant feels like a fanciful tree fort high in the woods with colorful butterflies fluttering about and a repetitive Yellow-naped pet parrot imitating guests’ conversations.
+It’s was time for a local favorite, a seafood paella dish prepared by natives at the resort’s Casa Grande clubhouse.
+The restaurant felt like a fanciful tree fort high in the woods with colorful butterflies fluttering about and a repetitive Yellow-naped pet parrot imitating guests’ conversations.

-Here is where I meet other divers who have come to enjoy a three-day scuba adventure in the world’s second largest coral reef.
+Here is where I met other divers who have come to enjoy a three-day scuba adventure in the world’s second-largest coral reef.
 This part of the Caribbean is known largely for its fabled dive options including wrecks, canyons and night dives.

 Do it Yourself Diving

-Tina and I do our traditional pre-dive safety checks then roll backwards off the boat into the warm Caribbean waters.
-I haven’t dove in over a year but the refresher course, wisely taken before this adventure, familiarizes me with the sport.
+Tina and I did our traditional pre-dive safety checks then rolled backward off the boat into the warm Caribbean waters.
+I haven’t dived in over a year but the refresher course, wisely taken before this adventure, familiarized me with the sport.

-Our first dive takes us into uncharted territory, a world of volcanic caverns, tall pinnacles and swim throughs.
+Our first dive took us into uncharted territory, a world of volcanic caverns, tall pinnacles, and swim-throughs.
 This first dive site is called Black Rock with water temps at 78-degrees, between 70-85 feet deep.

-Upon surfacing, small snacks and refreshments are offered from our extended dive crew that have aligned their boat with ours.
+Upon surfacing, small snacks and refreshments were offered from the extended dive crew who have aligned their boat with ours.
 They have observed a hammerhead shark, several parrotfish and even an octopus on their first dive.